PawelS12/Library/README.md

 - Removing books from the library.
 - Displaying a list of all available books and borrowed books.
 - Sorting books by page count.
-- Searching for books by author, title, and kind.
+- Searching for books by author, title, and genre.
-- Counting books by various criteria.
+- Counting books by author and genre.

 ## 2. Technologies